zchee/kubernetes-docs/docs/admin/kubeadm_alpha_phase_certs_front-proxy-ca.md

-Generates a front proxy CA certificate and key for a Kubernetes cluster
+Generates the self-signed CA to provision identities for front proxy

 ### Synopsis

-Generates the front proxy CA certificate and key and saves them into front-proxy-ca.crt and front-proxy-ca.key files.
+Generates the self-signed CA to provision identities for front proxy, and saves them into front-proxy-ca.cert and front-proxy-ca.key files.

 If both files already exist, kubeadm skips the generation step and existing files will be used.